LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Unit test dialects
 ------------------

 Multiple test _dialects_ are supported by default.
-Other test dialects can be easily defined by extending the `lgtunit` object and by term-expanding the new dialect into one of the default dialects.
+See the next section on how to define your own test dialects.

-Unit tests can be written using any of the following dialects:
+Unit tests can be written using any of the following predefined dialects:

 	test(Test) :- Goal.